HOA Parking Violation in Florida: How to Fix or Fight It Fast

 Vehicles are visible, mobile, and governed by some of the most detailed rules in any HOA's documents.
 Communities enforce parking heavily to protect aesthetics, keep fire lanes clear, and preserve property values.
 The most common reasons for a parking citation:

 - Commercial vehicles — work trucks, vans with lettering, or vehicles over a certain weight parked in view overnight.
+A pattern of these alongside regular client traffic can point to a broader home business violation rather than a one-off parking issue.

 - Boats, RVs, and trailers — stored in driveways or on the street instead of a garage or approved area.
+This is treated as a separate storage violation in most communities, not a parking violation — see our boat & RV storage guide if that’s what you were actually cited for.

 - Street parking — overnight on-street parking is banned in many Florida communities.